CivYoahtl/civyoahtl.github.io/docs/government/council-acts.md

 # Acts of the Council

-_(Amendments are hidden by spoiler text by default to avoid confusion; Acts (or parts of Acts) which have been repealed or superceded are crossed out)_
+_(Amendments are hidden by spoiler text by default to avoid confusion; Acts which have been repealed, or parts of Acts which have been superceded, are crossed out.)_

 [[toc]]